 As citizens of the United States of America, we care about our country and what goes on around us.
-In our nation’s brief history we have already experienced some of the most unbelievable crimes.
+In our nation’s brief history, we have already experienced some of the most unbelievable crimes.
 Murders, fraudulent accounting practices, drug deals, and even political scandals have plagued the country.
-Below are five high profile cases that captivated our country:
+Below are seven high-profile criminal cases that captivated our country:

 1) Trial of a Century